Enrichment Program

 Training and Grantsmanship

-The Enrichment program will work with the CU-DLDRC cores to provide regular hands-on training for CU-DLDRC members and their labs; provide the opportunity for “mini-sabbaticals” at other DDRCCs to learn specific digestive disease relevant methodologies and promote collabrations; and provide access to career grantsmanship seminars and activities as well as individual career and grantsmanship consultations.
+The Enrichment program will work with the CU-DLDRC cores to provide regular hands-on training for CU-DLDRC members and their labs; provide the opportunity for “mini-sabbaticals” at other DDRCCs to learn specific digestive disease relevant methodologies and promote collaborations; and provide access to career grantsmanship seminars and activities as well as individual career and grantsmanship consultations.